Health Topics

 Stable vs. Unstable Fractures

 Stable fractures stay put after they have been reduced.
 In this case, a cast or splint will continue to hold the fracture until it has time to heal.
-Unstable fractures keep returning to their fractured position after reduction and require some type of hardware (pins, plates, wires, or screws) to keep them in place.
+Unstable fractures keep returning to their fractured position after reduction and need some type of hardware (pins, plates, wires or screws) to keep them in place.

 Casts and thermoplastic splints are the most common form of treatment to protect finger fractures during healing.
-Most athletes can continue with contact sports if properly protected during healing.
+Some athletes can continue with contact sports if properly protected during healing.

 After Treatment